 Whilst I write a little further down about myself as a photographer, I think it is worth describing a little about why I chose to raise funds for Mind.

-I have just turned 60 (I had a fantastic lockdown birthday!), but about 10 years ago, I was struck by depression.
+I have recently turned 60 (I had a fantastic lockdown birthday in May 2020!), but about 12 years ago, I was struck by depression.
 I know what the trigger was (changing job) but not the reason, why did I suddenly implode?
 And it was an implosion.
 From a very happy family environment, in good health and doing well in my career, I pretty much fell off a cliff and suffered three years of utterly dark times.
 I used every bit of medical help available and with a wonderful supportive family, I managed somehow to cling to some normality.
 Depression can take a huge toll obviously mentally but also physically, and it took me another three years to feel as if I had recovered.
 I have broken all sorts of bones and ligaments, but absolutely nothing in my life has compared to the anguish, the despair and the desperation I felt then.

 Covid-19 has brought about further huge suffering of course and so I felt mental health, Mind in particular, was my clear cause to try to raise funds and help during lockdown and beyond.